-You may have had tests to help your doctor diagnose your ulcer.
-You likely have had a test to see whether or not your stomach is infected by bacteria called Helicobacter pylori (H. pylori) -- a common cause of ulcers.
+You may have had tests to help diagnose your ulcer.
+One of these tests may have been to look for a bacteria in your stomach called Helicobacter pylori (H. pylori).
+This type of infection is a common cause of ulcers.

-Most peptic ulcers will heal within about 4 - 6 weeks after treatment begins.
-Even if your symptoms go away quickly, DO NOT STOP taking medications your doctor prescribed for you.
+Most peptic ulcers will heal within about 4 to 6 weeks after treatment begins.
+DO NOT stop taking the medicines you have been prescribed, even if symptoms go away quickly.

 Diet and Lifestyle

 Avoid drugs such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn).
 Take acetaminophen (Tylenol) to relieve pain.
-Take any of your medicines with plenty of water.
+Take all medicines with plenty of water.

-If you have a peptic ulcer and an H. pylori infection, the standard treatment uses different combinations of medications, taken for 5 - 14 days.
+The standard treatment for a peptic ulcer and an H. pylori infection uses a combination of medicines that you take for 5 to 14 days.

 Taking antacids as needed between meals, and then at bedtime, may help healing also.
-Ask your doctor.
+Ask your provider about taking these medicines.

-If your ulcer was caused by aspirin, ibuprofen, or other NSAIDs, your doctor may have you take a drug called misoprostol to prevent future ulcers.
+Talk to your provider about your medicine choices if your ulcer was caused by aspirin, ibuprofen, or other NSAIDs.
+You may be able to take a different anti-inflammatory drug.
+Or, your provider may have you take a drug called misoprostol or a PPI to prevent future ulcers.

-You will have follow-up visits with your doctor to see whether your ulcer is healing.
+You will have follow-up visits to see how your ulcer is healing.

-At times, your doctor may perform an upper endoscopy after treatment to make sure healing has taken place.
+Your provider may want to perform an upper endoscopy after treatment to make sure healing has taken place.

-Follow-up testing to check that the H. pylori bacteria are no longer present should be done, but no sooner than 2 weeks after therapy is completed.
+You will also need follow-up testing to check that the H. pylori bacteria are gone.
+You should wait at least 2 weeks after therapy is completed to be retested.
 Test results before that time may not be accurate.